 To help hair professionals develop what he calls the “urban eye,” Keven has created Diverse Teach, a program designed for professionals in the industry who want to improve in the area of clippers and trimmers, filling a very important knowledge gap.
 To date, he estimates that he has trained more than 35 professionals on how to perform techniques that used to exist purely in Black hair shops.

-The history of Black-owned barbershops in North America is tied into the history of slavery.
+The work of Quincy T. Mills and Douglas W. Bristol Jr. sheds important light on the history of Black-owned barbershops in North America, and how they are tied to the history of slavery.
 Many Black barbers were freed men who were given an unprecedented (albeit temporary) amount of power over white clients while they sat in their chairs.
 The Black middle class was built up in racially segregated localities due to the leadership and business acumen of successful Black barbers who advocated for economic independence from whites.

 In the 1880s and 1890s, after emancipation, a younger generation entered barbering to open shops in Black communities.
 These barbershops were described as the “Black man’s sanctuary” by civil rights figures such as Ralph Ellison, Toni Morrison, Amiri Baraka and Richard Wright.
 In Canada, the first Black barbershops opened in Toronto and have since inspired hundreds of Black entrepreneurs to open their own shops across the country.
 Instead of forced servitude, they transformed into counterpublics where Black men could not only get a shave and a haircut, but also let down their guards and converse without fear.

-In his younger days, the noted social development and human rights advocate Dr. Calvin W. Ruck quietly resisted one white-owned barbershop in Nova Scotia that would not serve his family or the Black community.
+According to The Canadian Encyclopedia, in his younger days the noted social development and human rights advocate Dr. Calvin W. Ruck quietly resisted one white-owned barbershop in Nova Scotia that would not serve his family or the Black community.
 As he sat in the shop waiting for service, white patrons would not come in, which affected the barber’s income.
 He later filed a complaint with Human Rights Commission which garnered a lot of support from all across Canada.

 The relationship between clients and barbers can span several generations.
 Dermott Smith, a long time Diverse customer, said Francis has been his go-to for years.
 “I’ve been coming here since he opened.
 Now when I come here I bring my five-year-old and two-year-old with me.”